jcbradbury/jcbradbury.github.io/_pages/stadium-financing.md

 It is well documented that stadiums do not create new economic activity, they reallocate existing spending.
 [The same is true for commerce within a stadium district](/stadium-economic-impact/#do-mixed-use-stadium-developments-change-the-economic-case-for-public-funding).
 Money spent at stadium-district establishments comes at the expense of less spending outside the TIF district.
 For example, customers of restaurants within the special tax zone would have otherwise patronized restaurants outside the area, thereby reducing the income of non-district restaurants.

 The reality is that stadium-district taxes are paid primarily by local residents who reallocate their spending to the district, without creating any new wealth that can be used to pay for the venue.
-And the taxes collected from non-district establishments that was previously used to fund other government services is also reduced.
-This means that funds used for covering other public priorities is now devoted to paying off the stadium, and perhaps development of a surrounding commercial/entertainment district.
+And the taxes collected from non-district establishments that were previously used to fund other government services is also reduced.
+This means that revenue previously available for other public priorities is instead devoted to paying off the stadium and, in some cases, developing the surrounding commercial or entertainment district.

 ## What tax breaks do stadiums and teams receive?

 Stadiums often benefit from tax exemptions and abatements.
 Sales tax exemptions are sometimes granted on construction materials, and because most stadiums are publicly owned, they are not taxed as private property.
-These exemptions represent a cost to the taxing jurisdiction because they result in lost revenue that private businesses pay to cover municipal services that they benefit from like public safety and transportation infrastructure.
+These exemptions represent a cost to the taxing jurisdiction because they result in lost revenue that private businesses pay to cover municipal services from which they benefit, such as public safety and transportation infrastructure.

 Public policy researcher Geoffrey Propheter's book [Major League Sports and the Property Tax: Costs and Implications of a Stealth Tax Expenditure](https://link.springer.com/book/10.1007/978-3-031-18790-2) provides an excellent summary of tax breaks often provided to stadiums.
 He estimates that the tax benefits from government ownership of stadiums translated to an additional $22 billion in foregone local government revenue over the remaining lives of venues active in 2021---approximately $7.5 million per year, with 40% of the diverted funds coming from K–12 education.*

-( Dollar values converted from reported-year dollars to 2024 dollars.*)
+(*Dollar values converted from reported-year dollars to 2024 dollars.*)

 ## Who pays for stadium operations and maintenance of public stadiums?

 Responsibility for daily operations and regular maintenance vary across facilities.
 Obligations of the team tenant and public landlord are normally spelled out in stadium operating agreements.
-Urban planning scholar Judith Grant Long describes many common working agreements between teams and municipal landlords in he book [Public-Private Partnerships for Major League Sports Facilities](https://doi.org/10.4324/9780203077276).
+Urban planning scholar Judith Grant Long describes many common working agreements between teams and municipal landlords in her book [Public-Private Partnerships for Major League Sports Facilities](https://doi.org/10.4324/9780203077276).

 Teams do sometimes pay rent, which is intended to compensate for taxpayer contributions to facility upkeep, but team lease contributions tend to be insufficient to cover the costs.
-Long observed that though the general public is more likely to hear about rent being paid by the team than taxpayer commitments: "there is little actual evidence that leases produce significant net revenues. ...The problem is that the extent of operating expenses that public partners agree to take on in these agreements off sets all, or nearly all, of these revenues" (p.
+Long observes that the public is more likely to hear about rent paid by teams than about taxpayer commitments, yet: "there is little actual evidence that leases produce significant net revenues. ...The problem is that the extent of operating expenses that public partners agree to take on in these agreements offsets all, or nearly all, of these revenues" (p.
 100).